 Supplementary Figure 4 | Unique genes with functional annotation detectable within each metagenome and metatranscriptome.

 Genes in each datasets were derived from respective metagenomic assemblies, with only those genes that mapped to a KEGG pathway-level annotation: (A) Untreated, (B) Streptomycin-pretreated, (C) Cefoperazone-pretreated, and (D) Clindamycin-pretreated mice.
-Each panel includes that treatments’ unique genes from metagenomic assembly and genes that recruited at least one cDNA read from the corresponding metatranscriptomes.
+Each panel includes that treatments’ unique genes from metagenomic assembly and genes that recruited at least one cDNA read from the corresponding metatranscriptomes (1X coverage).
 Collector’s curves from rarefaction analysis of reads mapped to genes from (E) metagenomes and (F) metatranscriptomes.

 Supplementary Table 1 | Antibiotic pretreatment regime summaries.